51.6 F

 McDougle’s bill would extend the ratio exemption for a wider range of businesses.
 The failed bill last year proposed that licensees who had at least $35,00 in food sales per month wouldn’t be subject to the 35 percent requirement.

-The bill for this year is the result of a lawsuit that was filed by the restaurant Fish & Slips, in Portsmouth.
+The bill for this year is the result of a that was filed by the restaurant Fish & Slips, in Portsmouth.
 They argued the liquor laws violated the constitution of the state.
 The suit is still active according to online court records.
 Radio station WVTF reported that the dispute could potentially hinder the pending legislation, because the General Assembly doesn’t typically pass laws which would affect ongoing litigation.

 NEWSLETTER SIGNUP